spiral/docs/http/golang.md

 ```

 ## PHP Middleware
-We can consume this PSR-7 attributes in PHP Middleware.
+We can consume these PSR-7 attributes in PHP Middleware.
 Use `php .\app.php create:middleware botDetect` to quickly scaffold it:

 ```php
 namespace App\Middleware;